awinml/awinml/README.md

 ### Hi there, I'm Ashwin Mathur!!

-- AI Research Engineer with expertise in the enhancement and development of applications based on Large Language Models (LLMs).
-Interested in working on researching and implementing Natural Language Processing and Machine Learning solutions, with applications to the finance domain.
+- NLP Engineer with expertise in the enhancement and development of applications based on Large Language Models (LLMs).
+Interested in working on researching and implementing Natural Language Processing and Machine Learning solutions.

 - Skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Computer Vision.
 Some of the projects that I have worked on are: